Herders killed, arrested by North Darfur police

 Earlier this month armed herders opened fire and seriously wounded five people at Kurfla area, 5 km west of Tabit, as they returned from farming.
 On August 7 herders attacked a group of farmers south of Tabit when they tried to drive away the herders’ livestock, upon which they opened fire.
 This resulted in the killing of a woman.

-Farmers in Tawila locality, popularly known as eastern Jebel Marra, are often attacked by militant herders who want to use their farms as pasture.
+Tensions over land and pastures have often caused clashes between farmers in the region of Jebel Marra and militant herders who want to use their farms as pasture.
 This has also been the case for returning displaced people looking to farm in their area of origin.
 Farmers speaking to Radio Dabanga have often expressed their desire for more protection and security in order to make the farming season succeed.

 Disputes between herders and farmers occur more often this time of year, as herders let their cattle graze on farmlands that have not yet been harvested, causing friction between the groups.